The Long Beach Jazz & Blues Scene

-Of all musical genres, most might associate Long Beach with West Coast hip hop of the ’90s, made popular by Snoop Dogg, Warren G, and others who brought "the LBC" to the mainstream.
-But jazz, too, has and maintains deep roots in Long Beach, with two major annual jazz festivals, several venues to hear both seasoned and up-and-coming jazz musicians, and the nation’s top jazz radio station.
+Of all musical genres, most might associate Long Beach with West Coast hip hop of the ’90s, made popular by Snoop Dogg, Warren G, and others who brought the LBC to the mainstream.
+However, jazz and blues have deep roots in Long Beach, with two major annual jazz festivals, several venues to hear both seasoned and up-and-coming jazz and blues musicians, and the nation’s top jazz radio station.

 Roscoe's Jazz Lounge